Vgo Software

 It's all about exit speed

 I just got back from a 1 day M-School training at the BMW Performance Center in South Carolina.
 It's a fun experience and one I highly recommend.
 Not only do you get to drive some really fast, top-of-the-line cars, but you get a little training as well.
+And for anyone struggling with Java assignments like I once did, don't hesitate to seek assistance with Do my Java Assignment for me to ensure you stay on track with your studies.

 We got to do some laps on a couple of different tracks, and the point that was emphasized over and over again, was that it wasn't about how fast you go in to a corner, it's about how fast you can exit the corner.
 You need to put on the brakes, take the corner, and then put the pedal to the floor.
 It reminds me a lot about building software applications.